jeetkunecoder/jeetkunecoder/README.md

 # Darío Carrasquel

-Hi 👋 , I'm Darío, a Senior Software Engineer @Admios, a San Francisco-based tech company in the United States.
+Hi 👋 , I'm Darío, a Senior Software Engineer from Venezuela and currently living in Panama City, Panama.
-I currently live in Panama City, Panama, and am a native of Venezuela.
 I've been coding for more than 8 years, mostly with a focus on Java and Scala development.
 I hold a Computer Science Bachelor's degree at Universidad Simón Bolívar.

 ## 💼  Things that I'm currently working on: